Siddiqur Rahman Choudhury: Career

 In 1977, Choudhury joined the Bangladesh Civil Service in the audit and accounts cadre.

 Choudhury was the secretary of the Finance Division of the Ministry of Finance in 2006 under M Saifur Rahman, minister of finance.
 That year he became the secretary of finance.
-In July 2006, he told the media that it will take some time to verify things before the funds requested by the Election Commission Secretariat was released.
+In July 2006, he told the media that it will take some time to verify things before the funds requested by the Election Commission Secretariat were released.

 In 2007, as chairman of Agrani Bank, Choudhury took steps to turn the bank into a public limited company.

 On 19 March 2014, Choudhury became an independent director of MIDAS Financing Limited.
 He is an independent director of National Housing Finance and Investments Limited.
 He served as team leader of SPFMSP Project of the Maxwell Stamp.
 He participated in a memorial event held in honor of former finance minister M Saifur Rahman on 5 September 2015.

 Choudhury became the chairman of Social Marketing Company in September 2017 for a two-year term.
 Choudhury was reelected chairman of Social Marketing Company on 7 September 2019.